Quantum theory of surface lattice resonances: S6. Pump-probe spectroscopy of nonlinear SLR dynamics

 Generally, this leads to an analytically intractable set of equations involving convolutions in the time domain and space.
 A simplification can be carried out by considering a perturbative expansion in terms of input amplitudes \cite{mukamel1995principles, reitz2025nonlinear}.
 To this end, we consider input pulses

-where $\eta_{p,p'}$ describes the pulse amplitudes (considered real here), $f_{p,p'}(t)$ the temporal envelope (assumed Gaussian), $\tau_\Delta$ is the delay time between the pulses, and we assume collinear incidence of pump and probe pulses at wavevector $\bk_\parallel$ parallel to the array plane.
+where $\eta_{p,p'}$ describes the pulse amplitudes (considered real here), $f_{p,p'}(t)$ the temporal envelope (assumed Gaussian), $\tau_\Delta$ is the delay time between the pulses, and we assume incidence of pump and probe pulses at wavevectors $\bk_{\parallel, p/p'}$.
 We then go to momentum space for both coherences and population operators

 and expand all operators in terms of their contribution in the input fields as